json-api/json-api/_format/1.1/index.md

 ### <a href="#query-parameters-custom" id="query-parameters-custom" class="headerlink"></a>   Implementation-Specific Query Parameters
 Implementations **MAY** support custom query parameters.
-However, the names of these query parameters **MUST** come from a [family][query parameter family] whose base name is a legal [member names] and also contains at least one non a-z character (i.e., outside U+0061 to U+007A).
+However, the names of these query parameters **MUST** come from a [family][query parameter family] whose base name is a legal [member name][member names] and also contains at least one non a-z character (i.e., outside U+0061 to U+007A).

 It is **RECOMMENDED** that a capital letter (e.g. camelCasing) be used to